martabal/cm3588-fan/README.md

 | `MIN_STATE`     | The minimum state for the fan (0=fan disabled, 5=maximum speed)                             | `0`           |
 | `MIN_THRESHOLD` | Temperature threshold for triggering the minimum state.  (>0 and <=5)                       | `45`          |
 | `MAX_THRESHOLD` | Temperature threshold for triggering the maximum state.    (>0 and <=5 and > MIN_THRESHOLD) | `65`          |

+With the default parameters, the fan remains off until the CPU temperature reaches the minimum threshold of 45°C. Once this threshold is crossed, the fan speed is set to 2 at 50°C, 3 at 55°C, 4 at 60°C, and 5 when the temperature exceeds 65°C.